Long-Lived HNLs via ALP Portal at the LHC: Theoretical setup: HNLs and ALPs

 \subsection{Effective operators involving HNLs and gluons}

-At the LHC, ALPs can be produced on-shell from their coupling to gluons up to masses above $m_a =1$ TeV.
+At the LHC, ALPs can be produced on-shell from their coupling to gluons up to masses roughly between $m_a =(1-2)$ TeV.
 For larger masses, the ALP can be integrated out from the Lagrangian eq.~\eqref{eq:lag} and higher-dimensional SMEFT (and, in our case, $N_R$SMEFT) operators appear at $d=8$, of the form

 Here, in the spirit of effective field theory, we have set $m_a=\Lambda$, which of course will not be true in an explicit ALP model.
 Note, in particular, there is an effective coupling of two gluons to a pair of $N_R$ in eq.~\eqref{eq:d8}.